 'No Yes Bank,' says Rahul, accuses government of 'destroying' economy

-"No Yes Bank," Congress leader Rahul Gandhi said on Friday, taking a dig at the BJP-led government over the moratorium placed on Yes Bank, and alleged that Prime Minister Narendra Modi and his "ideas" had destroyed the country's economy.
-"No Yes Bank.
-Modi and his ideas have destroyed India's economy," the former Congress chief said in a tweet.
+The Congress on Friday slammed the government over the moratorium placed on Yes Bank, saying the difference between a "doctor" and a "quack" can be seen in Manmohan Singh's financial management in the UPA era and the economic "collapse" under Prime Minister Narendra Modi's watch.
+"No Yes Bank," Congress leader Rahul Gandhi said, taking a dig at the BJP-led government over the moratorium, and alleged that Prime Minister Narendra Modi and his "ideas" had destroyed the country's economy.

 Yes Bank was placed under a moratorium on Thursday, with the Reserve Bank of India (RBI) capping deposit withdrawals at the bank at Rs 50,000 per account for a month and superseding its board.
 The bank will not be able to grant or renew any loan or advance, make any investment, incur any liability or agree to disburse any payment during the period.

-For the next month, Yes Bank will be led by RBI-appointed administrator Prashant Kumar, a former chief financial officer of the State Bank of India (SBI).
+Congress leader Priyanka Gandhi Vadra said in a tweet, "The policies of the BJP government have ruined the Indian economy - Yes.
+Will the Indian economy reach the target of USD five trillion in this poor state of economy - No." "BJP government's doing, Yes to destruction, No to progress," the Congress general secretary said.
 Senior Congress leader P Chidambaram also hit out at the government, saying its "ability to govern and regulate financial institutions stands exposed".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)